ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

 ## Troubleshooting
 {: #email-delivery-troubleshoot}

-1. If you get the "no mechanism available" error, verify that you have all of the necessary libraries for authentication/encryption.
-You can install these libraries using the following commands:
+1. If you get the error `"no mechanism available"`, verify that you have all of the necessary libraries for authentication and encryption.
+You can install these libraries by using the following commands:

   For Debian and Ubuntu, use this command:  `apt-get install libsasl2-modules`